 facil.c from the project.

 This file is here as quick reference to anyone interested in maintaining

 facil.io or learning about how it’s insides work.

 Event callbacks are defined during the linking stage and are hardwired once compilation is complete.

 void evio_on_data(void *) - called when the file descriptor has incoming data.
-This is edge triggered and will not be called again unless all the previous data was consumed.
+This is one-shot triggered, meaning it will not be called again unless the

 void evio_on_ready(void *) - called when the file descriptor is ready to send data (outgoing).